-We take a look at the history of search engines, and the way they have created and shaped the demand for web content.
+In this article we take a look at the history of search engines, and the way they have created and shaped the demand for web content.

 The first search engine

 The first search engine was Archie (named after archive).
 While the internet was not around when Archie was developed, it was useful for searching the publicly available files on a small network at McGill University, Montreal.
-Archie kept an index of all the available files, so users could search for relevant information and download the files onto their computer.
+Archie kept an index of all the available files so users could search for relevant information and download the files onto their computer.
 Because of limited space, Archie could only point you to the relevant file link, and not display its contents as we do today with web pages.
-While not connected to the internet, Archie for the template for search engines that would follow in the next few years.
+While not connected to the internet, Archie was used as the template for search engines that would follow in the next few years.

 The dawn of SEO

 The first glimpse of SEO can be traced back to 1994, when Brian Pinkerton invented the first web crawler that could index entire web pages.
 Originally a desktop application, Webcrawler went live with a database of around 4,000 web pages.
 Before web crawlers became commonly utilised, search engines were powered by humans – researchers would collect data on websites and catalogue them in a database.
 Yahoo! combined both approaches to begin with – suggestions from its robot crawlers would only appear if the search term didn’t match anything catalogued in the database by its researchers.

 In 1998, Google launched Page Rank, a way of assessing the incoming links on a web page to determine the page’s importance.
 It was this move than started the long relationship between on-page search engine optimisation and link building.
 In 2000, the company launched a Page Rank toolbar, so website owners could check how well their website was performing.
 It also helped them to work out which websites and pages would be best to receive a back-link from.
 Unfortunately, this also led to the rise of ‘Google Bombing’, whereby webpages used unrelated back-links to appear in the results of search therms not related to their website content.